team113sanger/dermatlas_copy_number_nf/README.md

 -profile farm22
 ```

-The pipeline can configured to run on Sanger OpenStack secure-lustre instances or farm22 by launcing with the following profiles specified:
-`-profile secure_lustre` or `-profile farm22`.

 When running the pipeline for the first time on the farm you will need to provide credentials to pull singularity containers from the team113 sanger gitlab.
-These should be provided as two environment variables:
+These should be provided as environment variables:
 `SINGULARITY_DOCKER_USERNAME`=userid@sanger.ac.uk
 `SINGULARITY_DOCKER_PASSWORD`=YOUR_GITLAB_LOGIN_PASSWORD

 You can fix these variables to load by default by adding the following lines to your `~/.bashrc` file
 ```
 export SINGULARITY_DOCKER_USERNAME=userid@sanger.ac.uk
 export SINGULARITY_DOCKER_PASSWORD=YOUR_GITLAB_LOGIN_PASSWORD
 ```

+The pipeline can configured to run on either Sanger OpenStack secure-lustre instances or farm22 by changing the profile speicified:
+`-profile secure_lustre` or `-profile farm22`.

 ## Pipeline visualisation
-Created using nextflow's inbuilt visualitation features.
+Created using nextflow's in-built visualitation features.

 ```mermaid
 flowchart TB